lukekasper/Personal-Projects/Microsoft Azure/Intro Notes/Management_and_Governance.md

 ## Cost Management

 Factors that Effect Cost
-- Azure shuifts cost from CapEx to OpEx
+- Azure shifts cost from CapEx to OpEx
 - Resource Type:
   - Type, settings, and region all affect resource cost
   - Metered instances are created for each resource to track usage and generate a cost record for billing